MaciejBorowiecki/BlueSpark-autonomy/Notes/brudnopis.md

    - Integrate a planner that uses the classified map to decide:
      - Which obstacles to avoid,
      - Which obstacles can be passed through,
-     - How to safely navigate around moving objects.
+     - How to safely navigate around objects.

 6. **Control**
    - Translate planned paths into robot commands for motors/actuators.